-Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Up and Running with Box Administration.
+Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Learning Box Administration.

 - As of the time this course is being recorded, there are four different Box Plans available.
 The first is the free Personal account, meant for an individual user, who wants to be able to store some files in the cloud to be able to access them from different devices, including simply logging into a browser somewhere when they don't have their laptop or a tablet with them.
 The next version of Box is called Starter, until recently this was called Box for Teams.
 Many groups use Starter Box because Box gives this version, which is good for three to 10 users, away to non-profit organizations that meet their criteria.